 The RIT Inn express shuttle offers convenient shuttle service to and from the RIT Inn to the main campus and operates Monday through Friday from approximately 7:30 a.m. - 1:30 a.m. (schedule varies during break and summer periods).
 The express shuttle loops every 15-20 minutes providing quick and efficient service to students.

-Additionally, students who have cars and are assigned to the RIT Inn receive a free reserved parking pass to the campus lot of their choice.
+Additionally, students who have cars and are assigned to the RIT Inn receive a free reserved parking pass to the campus lot of their choice upon availability.
 Parking at the RIT Inn is free.

 For shuttle bus schedules and more information on parking and transportation, visit RIT Parking & Transportation.

 Rooms are equipped with a television and free standard cable service provided through TimeWarner Communications.

 A telephone with automated voicemail and telephone line are provided in each room.
 Local calling services are fee, but long-distance calls require a calling card.